irmen/Pyro4/docs/source/servercode.rst

     :param objects: mapping of objects to names, these are the Pyro objects that will be hosted by the daemon, using the names you provide as values in the mapping.
         Normally you'll provide a name yourself but in certain situations it may be useful to set it to ``None``.
 Read below for the exact behavior there.
     :type objects: dict
-    :param host: optional hostname where the daemon should be accessible on
+    :param host: optional hostname where the daemon should be accessible on.
+Necessary if you want to access the daemon from other machines.
-    :type host: str
+    :type host: str or None
     :param port: optional port number where the daemon should be accessible on
     :type port: int
     :param daemon: optional existing daemon to use, that you created yourself.